vercel/title/readme.md

 ## Contributing

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Uninstall `title` if it's already installed: `yarn global remove title`
+2. Uninstall `title` if it's already installed: `pnpm remove -g title`
-3. Link it to the global module directory: `yarn link`
+3. Link it to the global module directory: `pnpm link`

 After that, you can use the `title` command everywhere.